Mlevngr/Mlevngr.github.io/_pages/about.md

 					Introduction to SoC design, Verilog HDL and FPGA implementation and so on.

 # 💻 Internships
-- *2023.07 - 2023.10, Digital IC Intern*, **Intrinsic ID**, Eindhoven NL
+- *2023.07 - 2023.10, IP Modeling and Digital IC Design Intern*, **Intrinsic ID**, Eindhoven NL
+	- Study on a trellis-based Reed-Muller code structure.
+Modeling it by Python, implementation by VHDL and verify the module with FPGA prototype.
+In the end, Synopsys Design Compiler is used for logic synthesis in the 65nm process.
-	- Study and develop a trellis-based Reed-Muller code structure as a digital IP module and compare it with the existing Reed-Muller implementation based on traditional algorithms in terms of complexity and efficiency.
+	- Compare it with the existing Reed-Muller implementation based on traditional algorithms in terms of complexity and efficiency.
+This internship supervised by Manil Dev Gomony(TU/e) and Rui Wang(Intrinsic ID).

 - *2021.10 - 2022.05, Research Intern*, **Institute of VLSI Design of HFUT**, China

 	- Investigate the background of Network on Chip router, and improve the [Packet Connected Circuit(PCC)-based NoC router](https://github.com/BoChen-Ye/Network-on-Chip-Router-Based-on-Packet-Connected-Circuit) structure and routing algorithm.
 Used Verilog HDL to design NoC router in RTL-level and implementated on FPGA to verify its functionality.